White House struggles to appease liberal allies on immigration

 That tricky relationship highlights key Democratic weaknesses on immigration, an issue where Republicans have largely set the agenda, including by busing migrants to left-leaning cities across the north.

-New York Mayor Eric Adams (D) last weekpointed to the approximately 100,000 migrants who have arrived in his city over the last year, saying “This issue will destroy New York City.”
+New York City Mayor Eric Adams (D) last week pointed to the approximately 100,000 migrants who have arrived in his city over the last year, saying, “This issue will destroy New York City.”

 That characterization was a dramatic escalation that has been brewing for months.

-Governors in New York and Massachusetts declared states of emergency over the issue over the summer, while Adams did so last fall.
+Governors in New York and Massachusetts declared states of emergency over the issue in the summer, and Adams did so for his city last fall.

 And while New York Gov. Kathy Hochul (D) has deemed it an “asylum seeker crisis,” she’s butted heads with Adams by resisting his calls to send migrants to shelters elsewhere in the state.